Craig Zadan: Storyline Entertainment

 In 1995, the Storyline Entertainment group had signed a deal with The Walt Disney Studios to produce television projects, including musical adaptations of its original film properties.
 Storyline Entertainment has had success with film musicals, such as Chicago (2002) and Hairspray (2007).
-On September 6, 2005, Storyline Entertainment had inked a deal with New Line Cinema to a two-year, first look deal in order to develop many theatrical projects on the big screen.
+On September 6, 2005, Storyline Entertainment had signed a deal with New Line Cinema to a two-year, first look deal in order to develop many theatrical projects on the big screen.
 Andrea McArdle, who originated the title role in Annie on stage, featured prominently in Zadan's televised version.
 Chita Rivera appears in Chicago as "Nickie"; she played "Velma Kelly" in the original 1975 production.

 The film adaptation of Hairspray featured John Waters (writer/director) as "the flasher who lives next door;" Jerry Stiller ("Wilbur Turnblad") as "Mr. Pinky;" and Ricki Lake ("Tracy") as a reporter.
 On the soundtrack, Lake joins Nikki Blonsky and Marissa Jaret Winokur ("Tracy" from the Broadway production) to sing "Mama I'm a Big Girl Now" over the closing credits, and Harvey Fierstein (Broadway's "Edna") can be heard briefly soon after.
 Mink Stole ("Tammy" in the original film) appears as the smoking woman on the street whom Waters flashes, and is also seen in the musical number, "Welcome to the 60s".
 Corey Reynolds ("Seaweed" in the Broadway production) appears on the soundtrack as singer of "Trouble on the Line."